 Live-in landlords are common these days, as more and more people choose to lease out rooms in a house they own and live in.
-It can help pay the mortgage, cover running expenses and fill up space that’s otherwise unused.
+It can help pay the mortgage, cover the rising costs of living expenses and fill up space that’s otherwise unused.
 If you lease out part of your home, you’ll receive rent.
 This is usually treated as “assessable income” by the ATO.

-That’s why it’s important to learn the basics about your live-in landlord tax obligations, come tax time…
+That’s why it’s important to learn the basics about your rental income tax obligations, come tax time…

 What changes at tax time?

 When you rent or lease out your room(s), you’ll receive payment in the form of rent from your tenant.
 The rent money you receive is income and it must be claimed on your tax return.
-Specifically, claim it at Item 21 (Rental Schedule) on your tax return.
+Specifically, claim it at the ‘Rent’ section on your Etax return.